CivicDataLab/samantar_parsers/README.md

 pdf2txt.py -o output.txt <pdf-file>
 ```

-If the document is written in legacy font.
-Try this method:
+### If the document is written in legacy font.
+Try this:

 Convert PDF to image
 ```